vault27/Foundation/paloalto.md

 Configure

+- Everything is here: `Device > User Identification`: add servers, exclude/include networks
 - Enable User-ID in a zone options

-- Verify that the usernames are correctly displayed in the Source User column under Monitor > Logs > Traffic
+- Verify that the usernames are correctly displayed in the Source User column under `Monitor > Logs > Traffic`
-- Verify that the users are mapped to the correct usernames in the User Provided by Source column under Monitor > Logs > User-ID.
+- Verify that the users are mapped to the correct usernames in the User Provided by Source column under `Monitor > Logs > User-ID`

 ### User-ID Agent (Windows)**